![]() |

 Given the rise in youth soccer participation, one would expect an increase in youth soccer injuries, and there has been.
-But the percentage of injured players in youth soccer has also increased.
+However, the percentage of injured players in youth soccer has also increased.
 Since the early 90s, the injury rate recorded in U.S. hospitals for youth soccer players from 7 to 17 has nearly doubled.
-Soccer now has a higher injury rate than many contact sports such as field hockey, rugby, and basketball.[2]
+Soccer now has a higher injury rate than many contact sports, such as field hockey, rugby, and basketball.[2]
 Overall, this participation increase in youth soccer programs provides positive outcomes for children.
-Youth athletes experience many psychological benefits of playing a team sport, including improved self-esteem and work ethic.
-The sport requires intense physical effort over an extended period which is great for their physical fitness.
-It is vital to protect young athletes and take necessary precautionary measures to prevent injury so they can continue to play and reap the benefits.
+Youth athletes experience many psychological benefits of team sports, including improved self-esteem and work ethic.
+The sport requires intense physical effort over an extended period, which is great for their physical fitness.
+It is vital to protect young athletes and take necessary precautions to prevent injury so they can continue to play and reap the benefits.
 Below is a list of the most common youth soccer injuries, including causes, symptoms, treatment, and prevention.
-7 Common youth soccer injuries1.
+7 Common Youth Soccer Injuries1.
 Sever's diseaseSever's disease[3] is also called calcaneal apophysitis.
-It results from inflammation of the growth plate in a child's heel, and, although painful, it is temporary and has no lasting effects.
+It results from inflammation of the growth plate in a child's heel.
+Although painful, it is temporary and has no lasting effects.
 As a growth plate injury, Sever's disease is most common in youth athletes experiencing puberty or growth spurts between 8 and 15.
 Causes and symptomsDuring a growth spurt, the heel often grows faster than the rest of the muscles, tendons, and ligaments in the leg, which causes the muscles surrounding the heel to become extra tight.
 According to WebMD, symptoms include:

 Also, a doctor might recommend ice packs or non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, to relieve the pain.
 2. Osgood-Schlatter's diseaseOsgood-Schlatter's disease is another growth plate-related youth soccer injury.
 The painful knee injury is most common for young players between 10 and 15 years old.
 Causes and symptomsThe kneecap is held in place by the patella tendon which connects the kneecap to a growth plate on the shin.
 As bones grow faster than muscles, an intensive activity can cause the tighter tendon to pull on the growth plate, causing pain in the area just below the knee.
 According to the Sports Injury Clinic[4], symptoms include: